-NOTE: YOU CAN DOWNLOAD THIS BY ADDING IT TO YOUR CART AND GOING THROUGH THE CHECKOUT PROCESS.
-DON'T WORRY-- THIS IS ABSOLUTELY FREE!!
+NOTE: YOU CAN DOWNLOAD THIS FOR FREE BY ADDING IT TO YOUR CART AND GOING THROUGH THE CHECKOUT PROCESS.
+DON'T WORRY-- NO COST, NO SPAM EMAILS.

 It sounds like science fiction, doesn't it?
 But we are now learning how to improve both the lifespan and, more importantly, the HEALTHspan of both humans and pets.
-There is nothing more important, and here's what 30 years of clinical practice and an inquiring mind have shown me.
+There is nothing more important, and here's what 30 years of clinical practice and an inquiring mind have proven.

 Here's the deal.
 There is a BUNCH of evidence that shows we CAN help our pets live longer lives.
 How?

 - LIFESTYLE -- weight maintenance, low-impact exercise, choosing where to exercise.

 - UNDERSTANIDING BREED RISKS — Chihuahuas are not just small St. Bernards.